Ocean Reef Marina: Breakwater

 After the clearing of the two sites in March 2021, construction of the two new breakwaters began in April 2021 with work The breakwater consists of two sections, a northern and southern construction.
 2 km of breakwaters will be constructed and rise about 18.5 m above the seafloor.
 The breakwater will be constructed of granite and limestone supplied by WA Limestone in Byford and Italia Stone in Neerabup with the former starting extraction in December 2020 and the latter in February 2021.
 950 e3t of stone will be used at the two sites.
 In October 2021, the northern breakwater's length of 645 m was completed with work continuing to raise it to 18.5 m above the seafloor and the latter finished in May 2022.
 In January 2022, the two breakwaters finally overlapped.
 At least five surfing locations were destroyed forever in the process.
 These included surf breaks known as The Pylon, Middles, Mozzies, Geoffries and Big Rock that had been enjoyed by surfers in the northern suburbs for generations.
 The existing breakwaters at the Ocean Reef Boat Harbour was dismantled in March 2022.

 Earthworks and marina

 In August 2022, earthworks began to clear and level the area on the new marina's landside.
 At the same time land was to be reclaimed inside the marina and dredging the inside of the marina was to begin in October 2022.
 A new marina wall was to be constructed, to be built on the edge of the new reclaimed land from late 2022 or early 2023.

+Marine rescue centre and Sea sports club

+In May 2026, the new headquarters for Marine Rescue Whitfords, a volunteer marine rescue group, opened.
+Covering the coastal rescue operations from Alkimos to City Beach twenty-fours hours a day.
+The building has space for an operations room, training facilities, equipment space, and rooftop communication equipment.

+A new Ocean Reef Sea Sports Club opened the same year and includes a restaurant, with angling, diving, sailing, and boating facilities for its members.

+Coastal pool

+An eight-lane 50 metre coastal pool is due to open in 2027.